 A newly published study details how neuroscientists from MIT identified a neural circuit that controls decision-making under conflict.

 Some decisions arouse far more anxiety than others.
-Among the most anxiety-provoking are those that involve options with both positive and negative elements, such choosing to take a higher-paying job in a city far from family and friends, versus choosing to stay put with less pay.
+Among the most anxiety-provoking are those that involve options with both positive and negative elements, such as choosing to take a higher-paying job in a city far from family and friends, versus choosing to stay put with less pay.

 MIT researchers have now identified a neural circuit that appears to underlie decision-making in this type of situation, which is known as approach-avoidance conflict.
 The findings could help researchers to discover new ways to treat psychiatric disorders that feature impaired decision-making, such as depression, schizophrenia, and borderline personality disorder.